|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 11. Cast iron water and sewer pipes;

 12. Marble used for outdoor stairs, building facing and monuments.

-The combined recreational, agricultural, fish, forest product, livestock, comfort, sea level, transportation and corrosion consequences of combustion of fossil carbon will cause major human population migrations, which migrations by themselves will lead to many difficulties.
+The combined recreational, agricultural, fish, forest product, livestock, comfort, sea level, transportation and corrosion consequences of combustion of fossil carbon are causing major human population migrations, such as from Africa to Europe, which migrations by themselves lead to many difficulties.